mcalla314/tkintertoy/docs/tutorial.rst

 Here are the line explanations:

 1. Import datetime for automatic date functions
-#.
-Import ``Window`` from tkintertoy.
+2. Import ``Window`` from tkintertoy.
-#.
-Blank lines improve code readability.
-#.
-Create a class called ``Gui``.
-This will contain all the code dealing with the interface.
+4. Create a class called ``Gui``.
+This will the code dealing with the interface.
-#.
-This is a class documentation string.
+5. This is a class documentation string.
-#.
-Create an initialize method that will create the interface.
-All methods in the class will have
+6. Create an initialize method that will create the interface.
+All methods in the class will have access to ``self``.
-   access to ``self``.
-We are also going to pass Mapper class (not an instance) which will contain all the non-interface code.
-In this case it will be stubs where real code would go.
-We will see how this works in line 77.
-#.
-This is the method documentation string.
+7. This is the method documentation string.
-#.
-This lets all methods in this class access the Mapper instance.
-#.
-Create an instance of ``Window`` that will be asignned to an attribute ``dialog``.
-All methods in this
-   class will have access.
+8. Create an instance of ``Window`` that will be asignned to an attribute ``dialog``.
+All methods in this class will have access.
-#.
-Set the title of the window to Mapper 1.0.
+9. Set the title of the window to Mapper 1.0.
-#.
-This code section is for the notebook widget.
+10. This code section is for the notebook widget.
-#.
-Create a list which contains the names of the tabs in the notebook: ``Routine`` & ``Accumulate``.
+11. Create a list which contains the names of the tabs in the notebook: ``Routine`` & ``Accumulate``.
     ``Routine`` will make a map of one day's rainfall, ``Accumulate`` will add up several days worth of rain.
-#.
-Add a **ttNotebook**.
-The notebook will return two ``Windows`` which will be used as a container for
-   each notebook page.
+12. Add a **ttNotebook**.
+The notebook will return two ``Windows`` in a list which will be used as a container for each notebook page.
-#.
-This code section is for the ``Routine`` notebook page.
+13. This code section is for the ``Routine`` notebook page.
-#.
-Assign the first page (page[0]) of the notebook, which is a ``Window`` to an attribute ``routine``.
+14. Assign the first page (page[0]) of the notebook, which is a ``Window`` to an attribute ``routine``.
-#.
-Get today's date.
+15. Get today's date.
-#.
-Convert it to [date, month, year, month abr]; ex.
-[25, 12, 2018, 'Dec']
+16. Convert it to [date, month, year, month abr]; ex.
+[24, 6, 2023, 'Jun']
-#.
-Add a title **ttEntry** widget.
-This will be filled in dynamically.
+17. Add a title **ttEntry** widget.
+This will be filled in dynamically and be the title of the map.
-#.
-Set the title using today's date.
+18. Set the title using today's date.
-#.
-Same as above.
-#.
-Plot the title in the first row.
+20. Plot the title in the first row.
-#.
-Add an output filename **ttEntry** widget.
+21. Add an output filename **ttEntry** widget.
 This will also filled in dynamically.
-#.
-Set the output filename using today's date.
+22. Set the output filename using today's date.
-#.
-Plot the output filename widget in the second row.
+23. Plot the output filename widget in the second row.
-#.
-Create a list of two types of jobs: Make KMLs & Make Maps.
+24. Create a list of two types of jobs: Make KMLs & Make Maps.
-#.
-Add a jobs **ttCheckbox**.
+25. Add a jobs **ttCheckbox**.
-#.
-Turn on both check boxes, by default.
+26. Turn on both check boxes, by default.
-#.
-Plot the jobs widget in the third row.
+27. Plot the jobs widget in the third row.
-#.
-This code section is for the ``Accumulate`` notebook page.
+28. This code section is for the ``Accumulate`` notebook page.
-#.
-Assign the second page (page[1]) of the notebook, which is a ``Window`` to an attribute ``accum``.
+29. Assign the second page (page[1]) of the notebook, which is a ``Window`` to an attribute ``accum``.
-#.
-Create the list for the parameters of a date spinner.
+30. Create the list for the parameters of a date spinner.
-#.
-Add an ending date **ttSpinbox**, with the callback set to self.updateAccum().
+31. Add an ending date **ttSpinbox**, with the callback set to self.updateAccum().
-#.
-Same as above.
-#.
-Set the ending date to today.
+33. Set the ending date to today.
-#.
-Plot the ending date widget in the first row.
+34. Plot the ending date widget in the first row.
-#.
-Add a single days back **ttSpinbox** with the callback set to self.updateAccum() as well.
+35. Add a single days back **ttSpinbox** with the callback set to self.updateAccum() as well.
-#.
-Same as above.
-#.
-Set the default days back to 2.
+37. Set the default days back to 2.
-#.
-Plot the days back widget in the second row.
+38. Plot the days back widget in the second row.
-#.
-Add a title **ttEntry**.
+39. Add a title **ttEntry**.
 This will be filled in dynamically.
-#.
-Plot the title widget in the third row.
+40. Plot the title widget in the third row.
-#.
-Add an output filename **ttEntry**.
+41. Add an output filename **ttEntry**.
 This will be filled in dynamically.
-#.
-Plot the output filename widget in the fourth row.
+42. Plot the output filename widget in the fourth row.
-#.
-Fill in the title using the default values in the above widgets.
+43. Fill in the title using the default values in the above widgets.
-#.
-This section of code is for the rest of the dialog window.
+44. This section of code is for the rest of the dialog window.
-#.
-Add a messages **ttText**.
+45. Add a messages **ttText**.
 This is where all messages to the user will appear.
-#.
-Plot the messages widget in the second row of the dialog window.
+46. Plot the messages widget in the second row of the dialog window.
 The notebook will be in the first row.
-#.
-Add a command **ttButtonbox**, the default are labeled Ok and Cancel.
+47. Add a command **ttButtonbox**, the default are labeled Ok and Cancel.
-#.
-Set the callback for the first button to the ``go`` method.
+48. Set the callback for the first button to the ``go`` method.
 We are changing the *command* parameter.
     This shows how easy it is to get to the more complex parts of Tk/ttk from tkintertoy.
+The ``setWidget`` allows the programmer to change any of the tk/ttk options after the widget is created.
-#.
-Set the label of the second button to ``Exit`` using the same method as above but changing the *text*
+49. Set the label of the second button to ``Exit`` using the same method as above but changing the *text* parameter.
+This shows how options of buttons can be dynamic.
-   parameter.
-#.
-Plot the command buttons in the third row.
+50. Plot the command buttons in the third row.
-#.
-Plot the notebook in the first row.
+51. Plot the notebook in the first row.
-#.
-Set the default notebook page to ``Routine``.
-This will be the page displayed when the application
+52. Set the default notebook page to ``Routine``.
+This will be the page displayed when the application first starts.
+Note that ``set`` and ``get`` notebook page index numbers
-   first starts.
-#.
-Blank line.
-#.
-This method will update the widgets on the accumulate page expanding on dynamic widgets.
+54. This method will update the widgets on the accumulate page expanding on dynamic widgets.
-#.
-This is the method documentation string.
+55. This is the method documentation string.
-#.
-Get the ending date from the widget.
-It will come back as [month, day, year].
+56. Get the ending date from the widget.
+This is an example of a use of a list comprehension.
+The ``get`` method will return a date string.
+The ``split`` method will return a list of str, and the list comprehension Convert the value to ints.
+The result will be [month, day, year].
-#.
-This will turn the list of ints into a datetime object.
+57. This will turn the list of ints into a datetime object.
-#.
-Turn the object into a comma-separated string 'date-int, month-int, year, month-abrev' like
+58. Turn the object into a comma-separated string 'date-int, month-int, year, month-abrev' like '24,6,2023,Jun'.
-   '27,12,2018,Dec'.
-#.
-Get the number of days back the user wanted.
+59. Get the number of days back the user wanted.
-#.
-Set the title of the map in the title widget.
-As the user changes the dates and days back, this
-   title will dynamically change.
+60. Set the title of the map in the title widget.
+As the user changes the dates and days back, this title will dynamically change.
 The user can edit this one last time before they click on Ok.
-#.
-Same as above.
-#.
-Calculate the beginning date from the ending date and the days back.
+61. Calculate the beginning date from the ending date and the days back.
-#.
-Convert the datetime into a list of strings ['date-int','month-int'] like ['25','12'].
+62. Convert the datetime into a list of strings ['date-int','month-int'] like ['22','6'].
-#.
-Set the title of the map file to something like 'accum1225-12272018'.
-Again, this will be dynamically
-   updated and can be overridden.
+64. Set the title of the map file to something like 'accum06022-06242023'.
+Again, this will be dynamically updated and can be overridden.
+Notice that one method is updating two widgets.
-#.
-Same as above.
-#.
-Blank line.
-#.
-This method will execute the correct the map generation code.
+67. This method will execute the correct the map generation code.
-#.
-This is the method documentation string.
+68. This is the method documentation string.
-#.
-Get the selected notebook tab page, either 0 for the routine page or 1 for the accumulation page.
+69. Get the selected notebook tab page, either 0 for the routine page or 1 for the accumulation page.
-#.
-Create an instance of a Mapper object.
+70. Create an instance of a Mapper object.
 However, we have a chicken/egg type problem.
-Mapper must know
-   about the Gui instance in order to send messages to the user.
+Mapper must know about the Gui instance in order to send messages to the user.
 That is why the Mapper instance must be created after the Gui instance.
 However, the Gui instance must also know about the Mapper instance in order to execute the map making code.
-That is why the Mapper instance is created inside of this method and why we passed the Mapper class as an argument.
+That is why the Mapper instance is created inside of this method.
 The Gui instance ``self`` is used as an argument to the Mapper initialization method.
 It looks funny but it works.
-#.
-Blank line.
-#.
-This code might fail so we place it in a try...except block.
+72. This code might fail so we place it in a try...except block.
-#.
-If the current page is the routine page...
+73. If the current page is the routine page...
-#.
-Run the routine map generation code.
+74. Run the routine map generation code.
-#.
-If the current page is the accumulation page...
+75. If the current page is the accumulation page...
-#.
-Run the accumulated map generation code.
+76. Run the accumulated map generation code.
-#.
-Catch any exceptions.
+77. Catch any exceptions.
-#.
-Place all error messages into the messages widget.
+78. Place all error messages into the messages widget.
-#.
-Blank line.
-#.
-Create a ``Mapper`` class which contains all the map generation code.
-This will be a stud here since
-   map generation code is well beyond the scope of this tutorial.
+80. Create a ``Mapper`` class which contains all the map generation code.
+This will be a stud here since map generation code is well beyond the scope of this tutorial.
-#.
-Class documentation line.
+81. Class documentation line.
-#.
-Blank line.
-#.
-Create an initialize method that will contain all the map making methods.
-For this example this will
-   be mainly stubs since actual GIS code is well beyond the scope of this tutorial.
+83. Create an initialize method that will contain all the map making methods.
+For this example this will be mainly stubs since actual GIS code is well beyond the scope of this tutorial.
-#.
-Method documentation lines.
+84. Method documentation lines.
-#.
-Same as above.
-#.
-Make the Gui object an attribute of the instance so all methods have access.
+86. Make the Gui object an attribute of the instance so all methods have access.
-#.
-Blank line.
-#.
-This method contains the code for making the routine daily precipitation map.
+88. This method contains the code for making the routine daily precipitation map.
-#.
-Method documentation line.
+89. Method documentation line.
-#.
-Get the desired map title.
+90. Get the desired map title.
 This will be used in the magic map making code section.
-#.
-Get the filename of the map.
+91. Get the filename of the map.
-#.
-Send a message to the user that the magic map making has begun.
+92. Send a message to the user that the magic map making has begun.
-#.
-This is well beyond the scope of this tutorial.
+93. This is well beyond the scope of this tutorial.
-#.
-Blank line.
-#.
-This method contains the code for making accumulated precipitation maps, that is, precipitation that
-   fell over several days.
+95. This method contains the code for making accumulated precipitation maps, that is, precipitation that fell over several days.
-#.
-Method documentation line.
+96. Method documentation line.
-#.
-Get the desired map title.
+97. Get the desired map title.
 This will be used in the magic map making code section.
-#.
-Get the filename of the map.
+98. Get the filename of the map.
-#.
-Send a message to the user that the magic map making has begun.
+99. Send a message to the user that the magic map making has begun.
-#.
-This is well beyond the scope of this tutorial.
+100. This is well beyond the scope of this tutorial.
-#.
-Blank lines improve code readability.
-#.
-Create the ``main`` function.
+102. The ``main`` function.
-#.
-Create the GUI.
+103. Create the GUI.
-#.
-Run the GUI.
+104. Run the GUI.
-#.
-Blank line.
-#.
-Standard Python.
+106. Standard Python.
 If you are executing this code from the command line, execute the main function.
      If importing, don't.
-#.
-Same as above.

 Object-Oriented Style Using Inheritance
 =======================================